Tianzishu/DCANet/README.md

 ## Algorithm Introduction

-Dense Nested Attention Network for Infrared Small Target Detection, Boyang Li, Chao Xiao, Longguang Wang, and Yingqian Wang, arxiv 2021 [[Paper]](https://arxiv.org/pdf/2106.00487.pdf)

 We propose a dense convolutional attention network (DCANet) to achieve accurate single-frame infrared small target detection in this paper.
 Experiments on both public (e.g., NUAA-SIRST, NUST-SIRST) demonstrate the effectiveness of our method.
 The contribution of this paper are as follows:

-1. We propose a dense nested attention network (namely, DCANet) to maintain small targets in deep layers.
+1. We propose a dense convolutional attention network (DCANet) to maintain small targets in deep layers.

 2. Performing well on all existing SIRST datasets.